hirigaray/Xlambda/README.md

 Start using a remote REPL, so Xlambda would be a daemon, controllable by any Guile instance.
 * ...
 * V273
-Hopefully, by this point, we'll have had subsumed every single window manager in existence, due to the formalization of the Window Management Calculus(tm)
+Hopefully, by this point, we'll have subsumed every single window manager in existence, due to the formalization of the Window Management Calculus(tm)

 ## Support this project!